GEEGABYTE1/StellarPython/README.md

 The actual server link can be found on Stellar's Website, which is linked below under *Resources*.
 When the user changes the server, it is necessary that they change all transaction classes to follow suit.
 Users can read more about this under *Creating Transactions*.

+Once the user has successfully signed in, they should receieve a successful message and their lumen balance.
+They will then shortly be prompted with a set of commands to interact with StellarPython.

 # Creating Transactions